Black Sun (Abbey novel): Reception

 The book was not well received by critics and the public.
-The first-run paperback edition by Avon sold only 100,000 copies, where the first run of paperback editions for Desert Solitaire and The Monkey Wrench Gang both sold more than a half million copies.
+The first-run paperback edition by Avon sold only 100,000 copies, whereas the first run of paperback editions for Desert Solitaire and The Monkey Wrench Gang both sold more than a half million copies.
 According to James M. Cahalan's biography of Abbey, Edward Abbey: A Life, The New Yorker called Black Sun "an embarrassingly bad novel."
 Abbey himself, however, considered it one of the best books he had ever written.